About the Research Group

 Regina Rogl holds a PhD in Translation Studies / Transcultural Communication and is currently working as a Post-Doc Researcher at the Vienna Centre for Translation Studies.
 She is also an Associate Researcher on the third-party funded research project Rethinking Translation Expertise: A Workplace Study (RETREX), led by Hanna Risku.
 Previously, she was involved in the research project Extended translation: Socio-cognitive translation processes in the workplace (EXTRA) at the University of Graz, and has completed a PhD thesis on the interplay between the social and the technological in online amateur translation at the University of Vienna.
 Her research interests include digital translation practices, socio-technical conceptualizations of translation, non-professional translation/interpreting, and workplace research.

-Daniela Schlager - Researcher (praedoc)
+Daniela Schlager - Organisational Assistant & Researcher (praedoc)

 Daniela Schlager / © Der Knopfdrücker